 As an Engagement Agency, we appreciate brands that look for different ways to drive conversations with their audiences.
 Finding out that the drones were real, and not a cheesy CGI effect, is what drove conversation online.
 In fact, Google searches for “drone” and “Intel” separately more than quadrupled following last night’s half-time performance.

 Everyone has a different opinion on the ads this year.
-What’s yours?
-Tweet us @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG to share yours.